rsmith-nl/setup-py-script/README.rst

 :tags: python, setup, scripts
 :author: Roland Smith

 ..
-Last modified: 2020-10-26T21:43:43+0100
+Last modified: 2020-10-27T18:09:32+0100

 Introduction
 ============

-Installing Python scripts (as opposed to modules) is a too involved using distutils.
-That doesn't take into account zipped archives and scripts using a GUI toolkit.
+Installing Python scripts (as opposed to modules) is a too involved using distutils/setuptools.
+Those do not take into account zipped archives and scripts using a GUI toolkit.

 So this setup script is an attempt to do things differently.